netdata/netdata/README.md

 - :bell: **Out of box Alerts**<br/>
   Comes with hundreds of alerts out of the box to detect common issues and pitfalls, revealing issues that can easily go unnoticed.
 It supports several notification methods to let you know when your attention is needed.

-- 📖 **systemd Journal Logs Explorer**<br/>
-  System and application logs of all servers are available in-real-time, for filtering and analysis, on both individual nodes and infrastructure-wide logs centralization servers.

 - :sunglasses: **Low Maintenance**<br/>
   Fully automated in every aspect: automated dashboards, out-of-the-box alerts, auto-detection and auto-discovery of metrics, zero-touch machine-learning, easy scalability and high availability, and CI/CD friendly.